FREQUENTLY ASKED QUESTIONS

 If the settlement is not completed, you can stop the process and reclaim tax.
 If it has been completed, it may be possible to reclaim the tax.
 This is a complex issue.
 (ATQC)

-If the new Judicial Review succeeds, you can take the benefit whether or not you have contributed.
-If it fails, you cannot use the opinions supporting the Judicial Review as a protection against penalties or in support of any appeal because, not having contributed, you will not have received them.
+If the new Judicial Review succeeds, you can take the benefit whether or not you have contributed and if it fails, you cannot use the opinions supporting the Judicial Review as a protection against penalties or in support of any appeal because, not having contributed, you will not have received them.
 Furthermore, success depends on contributions.
 If no-one contributes, no-one will benefit.
 (ATQC)

 Far too much has been spent so far.
 To get the petition for Judicial Review launched will cost about £50,000.
 If leave is granted, costs will be about £100,000 but, if we lose, there will be HMRC costs of a similar amount.
 There are two further courts, the Court of Appeal and the Supreme Court.
 In both courts the costs will be similar.
 Every effort has been made to get the best counsel at the lowest cost.
 (ATQC)